+Parameter

+Doppler echocardiography of Peak velocity/gradient

+the valve Mean gradient

+Contour of the jet velocity; AT

+DVI

+EOA

-Parameter Doppler echocardiography of the valve Peak velocity/gradient Mean gradient Contour of the jet velocity; AT DVI EOA Pertinent cardiac chambers Presence, location, and severity of regurgitation LV size, function, and hypertrophy
+Presence, location, and severity of regurgitation

+Pertinent cardiac chambers LV size, function, and hypertrophy

 EOA, as expected, is dependent on the size of the inserted valve (Appendix A).
 EOA should therefore be referenced to the valve size of a particular valve type.
-For valves of any size, significant stenosis is suspected when valve area is <0.8 cm2.
+For valves of any size, significant stenosis is suspected when valve area is $<0.8 \text{ cm}^2$.
 However, for the smallest size valve, this may still be normal, particularly for bileaflet valves because of pressure recovery (Appendix A).
 These are situations in which the size of the valve is crucial to know, and a comparison with a baseline postoperative study is helpful.
 The largest source of variability is measurement of the LVO tract.
 When this diameter is difficult to obtain, another site for flow measurement may be used.
-If TEE is performed, it offers an excellent opportunity for an LVO measurement.^{12.4} c.
+If TEE is performed, it offers an excellent opportunity for an LVO measurement.124 c.
 DVI.
 DVI is a dimensionless ratio of the proximal velocity in the LVO tract to that of flow velocity through the prosthesis:

-$$DVI = V{LVO}/V{PrAV}$$ .
+$DVI = V{LVO}/V{PrAV}$.